thomasog98/GlastoCrawl/README.md

 # GlastoCrawl
-GlastoCrawl application to enchance the Glastonbury Ticket buying experiences.
+GlastoCrawl application produced in python and Chrome Selenium; with the purpose to enchance the Glastonbury Ticket buying experiences.